 Mom’s Kitchen Handbook is my answer to all of the women over the years who have asked for advice on feeding a family.
 With three kids of my own, I know it’s not always easy.

 I hope to share some of what I’ve learned as a food professional and through trial and error with my own children.
 Whether it’s figuring out what to pack for lunch or setting limits on a sweets and snacks, this blog distills my approach to raising healthy, curious eaters, wading through our confusing culture of food and nutrition, and figuring out that age-old question: what’s for dinner?

-In addition to my job as mom, I’m a freelance food writer, registered dietitian with a master’s degree in nutrition, and cooking teacher.
-My first cookbook, Best Lunch Box Ever (Chronicle Books) was published in 2013.
-I’ve also written for the New York Times, the San Francisco Chronicle, Cooking Light, Real Simple, Bon Appetit, Self, and Parenting, among others.
-I also blog for the Huffington Post.
-My recipes appear in the novel The Little Coffee Shop of Kabul and the Food52 cookbook.
-Mom’s Kitchen Handbook was named a Top Favorite Mom Food Blog by Red Tricycle.
+In addition to my job as mom, I’m a freelance food writer, registered dietitian with a master’s degree in nutrition, recipe developer, and cooking teacher.
+My first cookbook, Best Lunch Box Ever (Chronicle Books), earned an IACP nomination in 2014.
+A second book is in the works, due to be published in 2016.
+Beyond cookbooks, I’ve written for the New York Times, San Francisco Chronicle, Cooking Light, Real Simple, Bon Appetit, Self, and Parenting, among others.
+I also blog regularly for the Huffington Post.

-I live in San Francisco with three daughters and my husband, who also happens to be my very gracious, and very unpaid editor.
+Home for me is San Francisco, where I live with my three daughters and husband, who also happens to be my very gracious, and very unpaid editor.
 If you find a typo or grammatical error in my work, it’s because he was out of town and couldn’t give my writing a once over before I sent it into the blogosphere.

 Photo by: Jessica Antola